cs-MohamedAyman/Problem-Solving-Training/level-1/README.md

 ## `Prerequisites`

-The prerequisites for level 1 of this training are the basic knowledge for any programming language like ***(Variable Types - Basic Operators - Conditions - Loops - Functions - Lists - Strings)***.
+The prerequisites for level 1 of this training are the basic knowledge for any programming language like ***(Variable Types - Basic Operators - Conditions - Loops - Functions - Lists/Arrays - Strings)***.

 ### `Related Repositories`
 * [Python-Programming-Language](https://github.com/cs-MohamedAyman/Python-Programming-Language) Repository